jamsyoung/casperjs-test-sandbox/README.md

 - cli-arguments.js - Example of passing in command line arguments

-- detect-javascript-errors.js - This is a simple script to query a url and check if there are any javascript errors returned.
+- detect-javascript-errors.js - This is a simple script to query multiple urls and check if there are any javascript errors returned.

 - generic-test.js - Example of very basic assert